 A. Subtle Hazing:

-Actions that are against accepted fraternity and sororitystandards of conduct, behavior, and good tastes.
-An activity or attitude directed toward a new member or an act which ridicules, humiliates or embarrasses.
+Actions that are against accepted fraternity and sorority standards of conduct, behavior and good tastes.
+An activity or attitude directed toward a new member or an act that ridicules, humiliates or embarrasses.

 - Never doing anything with the new members.